Nalanda – Oldest University In The World – Masterpiece Of Ancient World

 The university’s library "Dharmaganja" ("Treasury of Truth") and Dharma Ghunj ("Mountain of Truth") had hundreds of thousands of texts.

-During the period of its greatest popularity, Nalanda University was celebrated as the world's largest collection of Buddhist literature, supportive followers admiring the university’s greatness and new philosophies.
+During the period of its greatest popularity, Nalanda University was celebrated as the world's largest collection of Buddhist literature, with supportive followers admiring the university’s greatness and new philosophies.

 A great fire wiped out the library of over 9 million manuscripts and at the beginning of the 12th Century, the Muslim invader Bakhtiyar Khalji sacked the university.